At least 18 dead after tornadoes rake US Midwest, South

 “I’m sad that my town has been hit so hard,” said Heidi Jenkins, a salon owner.
 “Our school is gone, my church is gone.
 I’m sad for all the people who lost their homes.”

 Recovery was already underway, with workers using chain saws to cut fallen trees and bulldozers moving material from shattered structures.
-Utility trucks worked to restore power.
-Groups of volunteers gathered to plan their day.
+Utility trucks worked to restore power, and volunteers set out to help.

-At least seven people died in Tennessee, in McNairy County east of Memphis along the Mississippi border, said David Leckner, the mayor of Adamsville.
+At least seven people died in Tennessee’s McNairy County, east of Memphis along the Mississippi border, said David Leckner, the mayor of Adamsville.

 “The majority of the damage has been done to homes and residential areas,” Leckner said, adding that although it appeared all people had been accounted for, crews were going door to door to be sure.

-In Belvidere, Illinois, some of the 260 people attending a heavy metal concert at the Apollo Theatre pulled a man from the rubble after part of the roof collapsed; he was dead when emergency workers arrived.
-Officials said 28 other people were injured at the theater, some severely.
+In Belvidere, Illinois, some of the 260 people attending a heavy metal concert at the Apollo Theatre pulled a 50-year-old man from the rubble after part of the roof collapsed; he was dead when emergency workers arrived.
+Officials said 40 other people were injured, including two with life-threatening injuries.

 “They dragged someone out from the rubble, and I sat with him and I held his hand and I was (telling him), ‘It’s going to be OK.’
 I didn’t really know much else what to do,” concertgoer Gabrielle Lewellyn told WTVO-TV.